maarten-pennings/Lego-Mindstorms/ms4/faq.md

 Found [here](https://winaero.com/desktop-shortcut-store-app-windows-10/).

+## Can I redo the Getting Started?

+In the Lego app, goto to Help > Settings > General and click the "Welcom Robot Inventors!".

 ## What are the technical specs?
 Lego has leaflets on [Spike prime](https://education.lego.com/en-gb/product-resources/spike-prime/downloads/technical-specifications), which is largely the same as Mindstorms Robot Inventor.